Information on how to apply for current vacancies within The Department of Computer Science.

 Our first and second year undergraduate students are taught in the Diamond, a world class facility for engineering education opened in September 2015.
 Following a recent visit, Professor Fei Fei Li (director of the Stanford AI lab and Chief Scientist for Google AI) commented that “every university engineering dean worldwide should visit here”.

-At Masters level we offer programmes in Advanced Computer Science, Advanced Software Engineering, Software Systems and Internet Technology, and specialised programmes in Speech and Language Processing, Data Analytics and Cybersecurity & AI.
+At Masters level we offer programmes in Advanced Computer Science and specialised programmes in Speech and Language Processing, Data Analytics and Cybersecurity & Artificial Intelligence.

 Working at the University of Sheffield